 There has been found no clinically relevant difference in the acceptance and probability of continued use between soft and hard-shielded hip protectors in nursing homes.
 However, studies show that significantly more users of the soft hip protector used the protector 24 hours a day because they were more comfortable.
 Many users also prefer thinner shields and thereby discretion, when wearing hip protectors, not presenting with a visible “bulky hip” appearance.

 In 1993 the first hip protector was launched: SAFEHIP® with a hard shield.
 Much has happened since.
 The protecting shields have been under constant development to gain better results in the clinical and biomechanical tests as well as to meet the requirements from the customers of better comfort.
 SAFEHIP® are now at 5th generation.

-However, the actual cost-effectiveness of hip protectors is difficult to estimate as many parameters have to be taken into account e.g. risk reduction rate, size of target market: gender, age, race, etc., cost and number of hip protectors need per patient, cost of educating health personnel and patients, extra time of healthcare personal to help dressing etc. Many of the parameters even differ from country to country so it is very complex to give an exact estimate of money saved when using hip protectors.
-The studies which have been made on cost-effectiveness focuses on different parameters so they can’t be compared but they all come to the conclusion that the use of hip protectors in high risk population are cost-effective .
+However, the actual cost-effectiveness of hip protectors is difficult to estimate as many parameters have to be taken into account e.g. risk reduction rate, size of target market: Gender, age, race, cost and number of hip protectors per patient, cost of educating healthcare personnel and patients, extra time of healthcare personnel to help dressing etc. Many of the parameters even differ from country to country so it is very complex to give an exact estimation of money saved when using hip protectors.
+The studies, which have been made on cost-effectiveness, focus on different parameters so they cannot be compared, but they all come to the conclusion that the use of hip protectors in high risk population are cost-effective .